Open-Set Support Vector Machines: Related Work

-In \citet{Costa2012,Costa2014}, the authors propose the \gls{svmdbc}, an extension of the \gls{svm} classifier aiming at a more restrictive specialization on the positive class of the binary classifier.
-For this, they move the hyperplane a value $\epsilon$ towards the positive class (in rare cases backwards).
+\citet{Costa2012,Costa2014} proposed the \gls{svmdbc}, an extension of the \gls{svm} classifier aiming at a more restrictive specialization on the positive class of the binary classifier.
+For this purpose, they move the hyperplane a value $\epsilon$ towards the positive class (in rare cases backwards).
 The value $\epsilon$ is obtained by minimizing the \gls{tde}.
-For multiclass classification, the \gls{ova} approach can be used. \gls{svmdbc} uses the \gls{rbf} kernel.
+For multiclass classification, the \gls{ova} approach can be employed and \gls{svmdbc} uses the \gls{rbf} kernel.
+Despite the specialized approach towards the positive class, \gls{svmdbc} cannot ensure a bounded \gls{plos}.

 \citet{Scheirer2013} formalized the open-set recognition problem and proposed an extension upon the \gls{svm} classifier called \gls{svm1vs}.
 Similar to the works of \citet{Costa2012,Costa2014}, they move the main hyperplane either direction depending on the \gls{osr}.
 In addition, a second hyperplane, parallel to the main one, is created such that the positive class is between the two hyperplanes.
 This second hyperplane allows the samples ``behind'' the positive class to be classified as negative.
 Then a refinement step is performed on both hyperplanes to balance \gls{osr} and \gls{er}.
 According to the authors, the method works better with the linear kernel, as the second plane does not provide much benefit for an \gls{rbf} kernel which has a naturally occurring upper bound.
 A \gls{ova} approach is used to combine the binary classifiers for open-set multiclass classification.